 Klarna is a great tool to encourage customer to use to utilize BNPL.

 For many years, online merchants have reaped the benefits of adding personalized content to their email marketing campaigns.
 Research continues to indicate that emails with the recipient’s first name in the subject line have a slightly higher open rate, and there is also a higher click-through rate when emails include the recipient’s name in the body.

 Personalization got its start in email marketing, but as customers got more and more accustomed to personalized subject lines and messages delivered to their inboxes, they started to expect the same level of personalization across every marketing touchpoint.
 Technology has now reached the point where businesses can easily automate personalization without much work.

-You can implement a personalization plan in your business simply by collecting data through your eCommerce platform and following these steps:
+To implement a personalization plan, collect data through your eCommerce platform and follow these steps: